Wormleighton Manor: History

 Wormleighton Manor is a fine example of the Tudor architecture that appeared during the reign of Henry VIII.
 The wealthy Spencer family, who built their fortune on the production of wool in Warwickshire in the 15th century, first became linked to Wormleighton in 1469, when John Spencer became feoffee (feudal lord) and a tenant at Althorp in 1486.
 John Spencer's nephew, John, traded in livestock and other commodities and saved enough money to purchase both the Wormleighton and Althorp lands outright.

-Wormleighton was bought in 1506; the manor house was completed in 1512.
+Wormleighton was bought in 1506 from Sir William Cope; the manor house was completed in 1512.
 As the family wealth grew dramatically, John Spencer purchased the land at Althorp between 1509 and 1511 and constructed another residence there.
 In 1613, the gatehouse at the entrance of Wormleighton Manor was added by Sir Robert, first Lord Spencer, and he or his son are believed to have made alterations or enlargements also to the main building.
 The Spencer library accumulated at the manor to form a substantial collection which is now housed in London.

 In 1645, Royalist forces from nearby Banbury set fire to Wormleighton Manor to prevent it becoming a parliamentary stronghold, causing extensive damage.
 As a result, Wormleighton Manor was abandoned by the Spencer family as a family residence after the English Civil War; they developed a distinguished home at Althorp which remains the Spencer seat to this day.
 Oak panelling in Althorp's tapestry dining room was brought from Wormleighton and reinstalled.
 Stained glass was also brought from Wormleighton Manor to Althorp in the 19th century and installed in Althorp's chapel.

 In 1925, Americans Alexander and Virginia Weddell visited the property with architect Henry Grant Morse to get some inspiration on architectural features they could incorporate into a Tudor manor and former priory they had recently bought from Lloyds Bank in Warwickshire and had shipped to Richmond, Virginia.
 The eastern wing of Virginia House, completed in 1929, is said to be based on the design of Wormleighton Manor.